 Lectio Divina – St. Peter in Chains

 The most unassuming shrine in Rome is the church dedicated to St. Peter.
 At the time he was bound in handcuffs and incarcerated by the local monarchy.
-Peter had been arrested by King Herod in Jerusalem, extradited to Italy and awaiting trial in Rome.
+Peter had been arrested by King Herod in Jerusalem.
 One night he was visited by an angel in the dark.
-The angel set Peter free from his double set of chain manacles and he walked from the prison without incident.
+The angel set Peter free from his double set of chain handcuffs and he walked from the prison without incident.
 The miracle is most interesting because Peter was surrounded: two side-by-side prison guards and several other outside guards were there.
-The guards were duped by the angel as they were on high alert.
+Herod had warned the guards to be on high alert, but they were mystified by the angel and did not see or hear Peter to stop his prison break.
+The escape infuriated Herod who mandated that on recapture Peter would be put to death.

 The clergy of the modern day shrine claim that the iron manacles on display in the church are the original chains from St. Peter’s imprisonment.
 The church is named the Basilica of St. Peter in Chains.